wp-plugins/gwolle-gb/readme.txt

 * Notification by mail when a new entry has been posted.
 * Moderation, so that you can check an entry before it is visible in your guestbook (all optional).
 * Akismet integration for fighting spam.
+* Custom Anti-Spam question for fighting spam, too.
-* reCAPTCHA integration for fighting spam, too.
+* reCAPTCHA integration for fighting spam, as well.
 * Localisation.
 Own languages can be added very easily, so please send po-files to marcel at timelord.nl.
 * Different-styled admin entries, so that the visitor can tell which entry is written by the 'real admin'
 * A log for each entry, so that you know which member of the staff released and edited a guestbook-entry to the public and when.